 July 8-26, 2019

-We will soon be accepting applications for the third Short Course in Adaptive Neurotechnologies.
+We are now accepting applications for the third Short Course in Adaptive Neurotechnologies.
+Click here to transfer to the application site.
 This comprehensive three-week Course is funded by NIH.
 The 24 successful applicants will receive support for tuition, room and board, and a stipend for travel.